eclectifyTutorials/YT_Tutorial_Pkg_Shimmer/README.md

-# YT_Tutorial_Pkg_Shimmer
+# Youtube Tutorial Code for Flutter package *shimmer*
-Code for the Youtube tutorial (https://youtu.be/x0a6_ILbvAk) on how to use the Flutter library shimmer
+Code for the Youtube tutorial (https://youtu.be/TXVN48Z0bGc) on how to use the Flutter library shimmer